rachitkakkar/SloganGenerator/README.md

 # SloganGenerator
-This is a simple slogan generator using a slogan dataset I found and the textgenrnn library.
+This is a simple slogan generator using a slogan dataset I found which uses the textgenrnn library.

 # Runtime
 Tested with Python 3.8.6, may work with any other versions of 3.8.